knpuniversity/symfony4/sfcasts/upgrade-sf5/console-recipe.md

 of code we're looking at - lines 9 through 12 - have two different commits.
 Let's look at just one of them:

-> Allow correct environment to be loaded when `.env.php.local` exists
+> Allow correct environment to be loaded when `.env.local.php` exists

 And we can even click to see the pull request:
 [#647](https://github.com/symfony/recipes/pull/647) if you want *really* dive